cabforum/servercert/docs/BR.md

 #### 7.1.2.2 Cross-Certified Subordinate CA Certificate Profile

-This Certificate Profile MAY be used when issuing a CA Certificate using the same Subject Name and Subject Public Key Information as an existing CA Certificate, whether a Root CA Certificate or Subordinate CA Certificate.
+This Certificate Profile MAY be used when issuing a CA Certificate using the same Subject Name and Subject Public Key Information as one or more existing CA Certificate(s), whether a Root CA Certificate or Subordinate CA Certificate.

-Before issuing a CA Certificate using this Profile, the Issuing CA MUST confirm that the existing CA Certificate(s) are subject to these Baseline Requirements and were issued in compliance with the then-current version of the Baseline Requirements at time of issuance.
+Before issuing a Cross-Certified Subordinate CA, the Issuing CA MUST confirm that the existing CA Certificate(s) are subject to these Baseline Requirements and were issued in compliance with the then-current version of the Baseline Requirements at time of issuance.

 __**TBD: Remarks about audits**__